-- A. General: Installation, removal, and use charges for temporary facilities shall be included in the Job Order Sum.
-Allow other entities to use temporary services and facilities without cost, including, but not limited to, the Owner, the Design Professionals, occupants of the Project, testing agencies, and authorities having jurisdiction. - B. Sewer Service: Pay sewer service use charges for sewer usage by all entities for construction operations.
-The cost of the service shall be included in the Contractor's proposal and shall be reimbursed without mark-up. - C. Water Service: Pay water service use charges for water used by all entities for construction operations.
-The cost of the service shall be included in the Contractor's proposal and shall be reimbursed without mark-up. - D. Electric Power Service: Pay electric power service use charges for electricity used by all entities for construction operations.
-The cost of the service shall be included in the Contractor's proposal and shall be reimbursed without mark-up. - E. Water and Sewer Service from Existing System: Water from the Owner's existing water system is available for use without metering and without payment of use charges.
+- A. General: Installation, removal, and use charges for temporary facilities shall be included in the Contract Sum.
+Allow other entities to use temporary services and facilities without cost, including, but not limited to, the Owner, the Design Professionals, occupants of the Project, testing agencies, and authorities having jurisdiction. - B. [Sewer Service: [Pay] [The Owner will pay] sewer service use charges for sewer usage by all entities for construction operations. - C. Water Service: [Pay] [The Owner will pay] water service use charges for water used by all entities for construction operations. - D. Electric Power Service: [Pay] [The Owner will pay] electric power service use charges for electricity used by all entities for construction operations. - E. Water and Sewer Service from Existing System: Water from the Owner's existing water system is available for use without metering and without payment of use charges.
+Provide connections and extensions of services as required for construction operations. - F. Electric Power Service from Existing System: Electric power from the Owner's existing system is available for use without metering and without payment of use charges.
 Provide connections and extensions of services as required for construction operations.
-Cost to make the connections will be included in the Contractor's proposal.

-F. Electric Power Service from Existing System: Electric power from the Owner's existing system is available for use without metering and without payment of use charges.
-Provide connections and extensions of services as required for construction operations.
-Cost to make the connections will be included in the Contractor's proposal.